Ahhh, the enigma of varifocal lenses.

-This is achieved by varying thicknesses on the front and back of the lens to create a vertically smooth “corridor” of corrected vision.
-This variability of focal power gives varifocal glasses their meaning and their name.
+This variance is achieved by changing thicknesses on the front and back of the lens to create a vertically smooth “corridor” of corrected vision.
+This variability of focal power is what gives these lenses their meaning and their alternative name; progressives.

-This basically means that your ability to focus at various distances is hindered.
-This can be caused by the onset of presbyopia, hyperopia, myopia, astigmatism or a mixture of several of these eye conditions.
+This visual corrections can be caused by the onset of presbyopia, hyperopia, myopia, astigmatism or a mixture of several of these eye conditions.